angeligareta/spark-kafka-cassandra-overview/README.md

   <img alt="GitHub contributors" src="https://img.shields.io/github/contributors/angeligareta/spark-kafka-cassandra-overview?style=flat-square">
 </p>

 The purpose of this project is to develop a Spark Streaming application that reads Apache Kafka's data stream, calculates some results based on the data, and continually stores the result in Cassandra's data warehouse.
 The input data is <key, value> pairs in the form of <String, Int>, and the goal is to calculate the average value of each key and continuously update it, while new pairs arrive.
+Furthermore, there are extra excercises (guided by the professor) in the [notebooks](notebooks) folder.

 ## Initialization
 ### Kafka